 - Kids can go to bed without everyone in the motorhome needing to go to bed as well

-- Bunk beds could be a good option for people traveling alone, offering a compact motorhome with the option to sleep 4 if ever needed.
+- Bunk beds could be a good option for people travelling alone, offering a compact motorhome with the option to sleep 4 if ever needed.

 Download the Benimar product brochure to find out more about this floorplan: